 Finding the problem is often associated with finding a single person who is supposedly guilty and should take all the blame.
 Well, it couldn’t be more wrong.
 The thing is that sharing the workload, teammates also share the responsibility for the result, and if something is not right, it concerns everyone from the person who completed the task to the managers and reviewers who should have controlled the process.
 It’s not about finding someone who can be accused of all the problems – it is about looking for ways to improve.
 The beauty of collective responsibility is also very visible with positive results – it means that everybody did well and deserves some praise.

-Collaboration in graphic design is by far not an alien thing for the industry.
+Collaborative design is by far not an alien thing for the industry.
 It boosts the effectiveness of work, aiming to improve the project results and achieve the main project goal – finding a solution to the client’s marketing business problem.
 Design collaboration is built first and foremost on communication between different parties and on information exchange between them.
 It creates a sort of collective mind that works as one mechanism in order to complete the task and make the process as efficient as possible.

 See you soon!